Practice (learning method): Common types

 How well one improves with practice depends on several factors, such as the frequency it is engaged in, and the type of feedback that is available for improvement.
 If feedback is not appropriate (either from an instructor or from self-reference to an information source), then the practice tends to be ineffective or even detrimental to learning.
-If a student does not practice often enough, reinforcement fades, and he or she is likely to forget what was learned.
+If a student does not practice often enough, reinforcement fades, and they are likely to forget what they learned.
 Therefore, practice is often scheduled, to ensure enough of it is performed to reach one's training objectives.
 How much practice is required depends upon the nature of the activity, and upon each individual.
 Some people improve on a particular activity faster than others.
 Practice in an instructional setting may be effective if repeated only 1 time (for some simple verbal information) or 3 times (for concepts), or it may be practiced many times before evaluation (a dance movement).